ncatlab/nlab-content/pages/5/0/3/0/305/content.md

-Geoff Cruttwell is an assistant professor in the Department of Mathematics and Computer Science at Mount Allison University (and an adjunt Professor at the Dalhousie university mathematics department).
+Geoffrey S. H. Cruttwell is an assistant professor in the Department of Mathematics and Computer Science at Mount Allison University (and an adjunt Professor at the Dalhousie university mathematics department).

 * [institutional homepage](https://www.mta.ca/gcruttwell/)